Classes and objects,Object oriented programming terminology & Function Overloading

 - Python doesn't support traditional function overloading, but we can use default parameters or

-to handle different numbers of arguments.
+*args/**kwargsto handle different numbers of arguments.

-Example: A Simple Dog
+Example: A Simple Dog Class

-In this example, we will create a simple Dog
+In this example, we will create a simple Dog class that allows us to:

 - Define a dog's name and age when we create a dog.